 I did well enough when I took the PSAT to qualify for the National Merit Scholarship semi finals.
 I have worked successfully with a number of students preparing for the PSAT.
 I also have several books giving practice tests and reviewing the knowledge areas needed to do well on the test.
 Taking a practice pre-test and another one at the end of tutoring helps to see what areas need the most work and progress made during the tutoring.
 It helps to advance confidence and reduce the stress level when taking the actual exam.

-I understand how frustrating math can be, and I aim to make the SAT math test questions less confusing.
+I understand how frustrating math can be.
+And I especially aim to make the SAT math test questions less confusing.
 I have taught SAT prep to a number of students (over 25 for SAT/ACT test prep), teaching not only the subjects found in the SAT math test, but also the techniques to maximize your SAT score.
 I help students to recognize the categories of problems and to choose the best techniques from their "memory bank".

 The SAT math questions are similar in type and form from test to test.
 So practice does make a difference.
-To be successful in preparating for the SAT math, the student must be prepared for a significant commitment and effort.
+To be successful in preparing for the SAT math, the student must be willing to put in a significant commitment and time effort.
 That's why I recommend a minimum of 6 hours with a tutor to prepare.
-For the SAT math test, students normally will be time-limited so it requires judgment skills of what techniques to use rather than just plodding along doing extra time-consuming work.
-There are "tricks" to finding answers even when you don't know the solution.
-In fact, there are several techniques--widely taught--on how to do 2-variable algebra questions with 2 equations WITHOUT using any time-consuming algebra.
-Truly amazing.
-Are you interested?
+For the SAT math test, students normally find themselves time-limited so it requires judgment skills of what techniques to use rather than just plodding along doing extra time-consuming work.
+T

 I start with a practice test to be able to analyze weak areas and focus on them with basic review and practice in solving techniques on additional selected problems.
 A final practice test at the end of your tutoring will show the progress you have made and help increase your confidence going into the test.

-I prefer to use the Princeton Review SAT book.
-But Princeton, Kaplan, and local private companies like Elite and Kings Academy need to reach the most students they can, so are configured to raise your score to 650 or 675.
-If you want to score higher, I have available, and have used, advanced books designed to bring you up the last 75-100 difficult points.
+I much prefer using the Princeton Review/Cracking the SAT book.
+But Princeton, Kaplan, and local private companies like Elite and Kings Academy need to reach the most students they can, so are configured to raise your score only to 660- 680 (or 1800-2000).
+If you want to score higher, I have available, and have used, advanced books designed to bring you up the last 50-200 difficult points.

-I begin by assigning a practice test for homework (or use a test you have taken) so I can analyze the weak and strong areas and then personalize how the tutoring work will be done.
+At the start, I assign a practice test for homework (or use a test you have taken) so I can analyze the weak and strong areas and then personalize how the tutoring work will be done for you.
 Subsequently I focus on the weak areas with basic reviews and strategies and then practice with additional examples or tests.
-At the end of our sessions I assign a second practice test.
-This will show both you and me the amount your student has improved and helps to raise their confidence.

 The critical reading test is 70 minutes long in 3 sections.
-The type of questions are sentence completion (vocabulary in context and logic based) and passage-based reading comprehension.
+The type of questions are sentence completion and passage-based reading comprehension.
 The passages range in length from about 100 to 850 words and cover subjects in the humanities, social studies, natural sciences, and literary fiction.
 The sentence completion questions are in order of difficulty.
-They have three categories: definition/similar meaning; contrast; cause and effect/makes sense in context.
+They have three categories: definition/similar meaning; contrast/cause and effect; makes sense in context.
 The passage-based reading questions are not in order of difficulty.

 My background is in physics and math.
-But I am currently teaching useful SAT techniques to 3 students.
+But I have taught useful SAT/ACT techniques to over 25 students.
 And I have had success with students learning Critical Reading techniques.
 If you need a recommendation of my expertise and experience, I can connect you to the parents of previous students.
-I have been tutoring for 7 years.
-I have discovered that I have a strong passion for tutoring and for my students.
+I have been tutoring for 10 years.
+In that time I have discovered that I have a strong passion for tutoring and for my students.
 And I am currently having more fun than I have had in 20 years.

-Writing is a skill needed for success in both college and throughout your lifetime in the workplace.
-You will write a first draft of an short, original, persuasive essay under timed conditions.
+Writing is a skill needed for success in both college and throughout your lifetime in the workplace. for the SAT, you will write a first draft of an short, original, persuasive essay under timed conditions.
 It will assess your ability to develop and express ideas effectively.
-It evaluates your ability to do the kind of writing required in college.
+It also attempts to evaluate your ability to do the kind of writing required in college.
 This should be writing that develops a point of view, presents ideas logically and clearly, has at least 2 examples illustrating your thesis statement, and uses precise language.
 The essay counts 30% toward the final score.
 The scoring takes into account that you are writing a first draft, not a final draft, and that you are writing under extreme time constraints.

-Please be advised that the writing section of the SAT is being combined with the Reading section in 2016 as the Verbal section.
+The Writing section of the SAT is being combined with the Reading section in 2016 as the Verbal section.
 And the top SAT score will revert back to 1600, the way it was before the writing test was included in 2006.
 The essay will be continued separately as an option (not required).

-I start by assigning for homework a practice test including writing an essay under test conditions of time limits.
+I start by assigning for homework a practice test including writing an essay under time-limited test conditions.
 (Or if you have already taken a practice test, I use that.)
 From this it is usually easy to see where to concentrate.
 Additional practice problems and essays help increase confidence and ability to react more quickly.
 An ending practice test helps document the progress that has been made by the student and give them added confidence.